magickale/PyTaiko/README.md

 Hit F1 in entry screen to access settings menu
 Hit F1 in game to quick restart
+Generic drum keybinds can be found in config.toml or the settings screen ingame

 #### Why does it look like Gen 3 instead of Nijiiro?